 Report the Formula ID from the MONITOR FORMULA DATA record that is used for the calculation of the parameter.
 Leave this field blank for missing data hours and for LME records.
 If you are using the Appendix D methodology to determine SO2, CO2, or Heat Input and burning multiple fuels for the hour, report the Formula ID from the MONITOR FORMULA DATA record with Formula Code D-12, G-4A, or D-15A respectively.
 If burning a single fuel for the hour, leave this field blank.
-If using multiple Appendix E curves to determine the NOx emission rate for the hour, report the Formula ID from the MONITOR FORMULA DATA record with Formula ID from the MONITOR FORMULA DATA.
-If using multiple Appendix E curves to determine the NOx emission rate for the hour, report the Formula ID from the MONITOR FORMULA DATA record with Formula Code E-2.
+If using multiple Appendix E curves to determine the NO_x emission rate for the hour, report the Formula ID from the MONITOR FORMULA DATA record with Formula Code E-2.
 If using a single curve for the hour, leave this field blank.

-Percent Available
+Percent Available (PercentAvailable)